Duties

 - Best practices in working with students with challenging behaviors

-- Knowledge about effective management of group dynamics for all students
+- Knowledge about effective instructional strategies for all students

 - Knowledge and experience working with and educating students with disabilities